Lead poisoning

-Lead poisoning, also known as plumbism and saturnism, is a type of metal poisoning caused by lead in the body.
-The brain is the most sensitive.
-Symptoms may include abdominal pain, constipation, headaches, irritability, memory problems, infertility, and tingling in the hands and feet.
-It causes almost 10% of intellectual disability of otherwise unknown cause and can result in behavioral problems.
+Lead poisoning, also known as plumbism and saturnism, is a type of metal poisoning caused by the presence of lead in the human body.
+Symptoms of lead poisoning may include abdominal pain, constipation, headaches, irritability, memory problems, infertility, numbness and tingling in the hands and feet.
+Lead poisoning causes almost 10% of intellectual disability of otherwise unknown cause and can result in behavioral problems.
 Some of the effects are permanent.
 In severe cases, anemia, seizures, coma, or death may occur.

-Exposure to lead can occur by contaminated air, water, dust, food, or consumer products.
-Lead poisoning poses a significantly increased risk to children as they are far more likely to ingest lead indirectly by chewing on toys or other objects that are coated in lead paint.
-The amount of lead that can be absorbed by children is also higher than that of adults.
-Exposure at work is a common cause of lead poisoning in adults with certain occupations at particular risk.
+Exposure to lead can occur through contaminated air, water, dust, food, or consumer products.
+Lead poisoning poses a significantly increased risk to children and pets as they are far more likely to ingest lead indirectly by chewing on toys or other objects that are coated in lead paint.
+Additionally, children absorb greater quantities of lead from ingested sources than adults.
+Exposure at work is a common cause of lead poisoning in adults, with certain occupations at particular risk.
 Diagnosis is typically by measurement of the blood lead level.
-The Centers for Disease Control and Prevention (US) has set the upper limit for blood lead for adults at 10 µg/dl (10 µg/100 g) and for children at 3.5 µg/dl, previously before October 2021 5 µg/dl Elevated lead may also be detected by changes in red blood cells or dense lines in the bones of children as seen on X-ray.
+The Centers for Disease Control and Prevention (US) has set the upper limit for blood lead for adults at 10 μg/dL (10 μg/100 g) and for children at 3.5 μg/dL; before October 2021 the limit was 5 μg/dL.
+Elevated lead may also be detected by changes in red blood cells or dense lines in the bones of children as seen on X-ray.